 Take the utmost care to maintain and protect the confidentiality of the Head of School’s Office and student and employee files.

-Perform routine office work, special projects and other duties as assigned by the Head of School to include but not limited to the following:
+Perform routine office work including filing and other duties and special projects, as assigned by the Head of School.

 Qualifications and Skills Required